magware-dev/reactive-training/README.md

 If you didn't use the MongoDB provided by the docker-compose, you may need to change the configuration in `src/main/resources/application.yml` for the application to work properly.

+> Note: the tests run with an embedded MongoDB.
+So if you are fine with not running the application and just running the tests you don't need to install MongoDB.

 ## Check installation

 - Run the application (`mvn spring-boot:run` or with IDE) and navigate to <http://localhost:8080/lecture00/findAll> => **You should see a List of 5 Books**